 To clean and disinfect production facilities, the food processing industry uses various methods such as heat inactivation, UV radiation or aggressive chemicals.
 In the search for alternative and complementary hygiene measures, the PhotoDekon research project was launched.
 PhotoDekon aims to research the use of photodynamics for the efficient and permanent disinfection of conveyor belts and machine parts in the meat processing industry.
 Two approaches are being pursued to this end: The development of an antimicrobial spray solution which can be sprayed onto conveyor belts and machine parts as required.
 The development of a solution for the permanent antimicrobial treatment of conveyor belts and machine parts.
 This approach offers the advantage that the pigments do not come into direct contact with the meat products during the production process, but can still efficiently produce the antimicrobially effective singlet oxygen.
 In addition to the antimicrobial effect, the requirements for the development of a durable coating are good adhesion to various materials and resistance to mechanical stress and cleaning processes.

-Use of Dyphox® in hospitals
+Use of Dyphox® to reduce the bioburden on surfaces in hospitals

 MikroPhob field study

 Bavarian State Ministry of Economic Affairs and Media, Energy and Technology